 provides ALL the information necessary to teach the program successfully.
 Foltzer correctly maintained that anyone who

-if they have a system.
+can read can teach someone else to read if they have a system.
 I have produced videos which teach every aspect of the

 program.
 They are very helpful for students working through the program with the help of a teacher.